Page level ads:

 Pisa!
 And of course accompanied by acute lower lumbar back pain.
 In

 Holland it's called 'spit'.
 In the English speaking world, "slipped

 disk".
 In the language of the Two Ronnies: I've just done me back in.

 The word antalgia is really two words joined together:

 It's a reflex spasm of the back to protect the nerve from being pinched when you have a bulging lumbar disc.
-It's a serious sign, and neglected often progresses to a sciatica - severe pain down the leg.
-Always assume it will take at least six weeks for the annulus fibrosus to heal because, if you have a relapse, you can expect that it will quickly progress from a Grade I lumbar disc protrusion, to Grade II, III and even heaven forbid, Grade IV and a high likelihood of lumbar spinal surgery.
+It's a serious sign, and neglected often progresses to a sciatica; severe pain down the leg.
+Always assume it will take at least six weeks for the annulus fibrosus to heal because, if you have a relapse, you can expect that it will quickly progress from a Grade one lumbar disc protrusion, to grade two, or three, and even heaven forbid, grade four and a high likelihood of lumbar spinal surgery.

 and the pounds will look after themselves.
 Care properly for your grade one Lumbar disc protrusion and you won't end up with a grade two; and